Low additional load

 Total length of an avalanche measured from the highest point of the fracture line to the lowest point of the deposition.

-Size of avalanche, classified by destructive potential and runout length.
+Size of avalanche, classified by destructive potential, runout length and dimension.

 Size 1: sluff